jaywengrow/event_tracker/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install event_tracker

 ## Configuration

 EventTracker is autoloaded when rails starts up, as long as you've configured redis it will 'just work'.